Domestic Violence Defense Lawyer in Milwaukee

 Defending Against Domestic Violence Charges

-Domestic violence charges are taken very seriously.
+Domestic violence cases are taken very seriously.
 Mounting a defense to domestic violence can be challenging, but there are some common defenses against domestic violence charges, including:

 • Self-defense